Peripheral Blood Stem cell Collection (PBSC)

-The first step in this process is to find out if you will be a suitable tissue type match for your sibling.
-If your sibling has volunteered your name as a potential donor we will write to you and invite you to have a tissue-typing test performed.
-This is a simple blood test which may be carried out in our department or we can send you out a specific blood pack and you can have the test performed at your GP surgery.
+The first step in this process is to find out if you are a suitable tissue type match for your sibling.
+If your sibling has volunteered your name as a potential donor, you will be invited to have a tissue-typing test performed.
+This is a simple blood test that may be carried out in our department or at your GP surgery.

-It takes approximately 6 weeks for the tissue typing test result to be available.
-When it is we will write to you with the result.
+It takes approximately 6 weeks.
+We will write to you with the result.
 If you are a match we will invite you for an assessment visit to the Clinical Apheresis Unit.

 What does an assessment visit involve?

 If you are happy to be a donor it is important that we ensure that you are physically fit for the procedure.
 The assessment visit will include a medical examination and some blood tests.
 It also gives us the opportunity to talk through what it means to be a donor and the choices you have as a donor.